rpellerin/rpellerin.github.io/content/the-usa.md

 Summary: My advice about the USA
 Image: usa.jpg

-*Update: this article was updated in 2018, following recent trips to the USA*.
+_Update: this article was updated in 2018 and 2024, following recent trips to the USA_.

 In 2016, I went to the US for the first time of my life.
 Here is a list of things I did and tips I gathered.